 Mike Ditka has had an amazing career in the NFL.
 Mike Ditka learned the game in Aliquippa, and may be one of the most famous of the "Fighting Quips" as of yet.
 Ditka won an NFL title as a player, an assistant coach, and as a head coach.
 There is only one other person who has done this in the history of the NFL.

-Aliquippa, PA and the NFL
+The City and the NFL

 The coaches told us if we can outrun our opponent, then we got it; we‘re good.
 If you can’t catch, but you can run fast as hell then you’re getting on the team.
 Everything else can be taught.
 But, if you got speed on you, well that’s something that you are or aren’t.
-It can't be taught to you.”
+It can't be taught to you.

 On game nights, the stadiums are packed.
 You have to agree with Yaros; these kids play with a ‘you’re not taking this away from me’ type of attitude.
-From start to finish they are giving it their all, and then some.
+From start to finish, they are giving it their all, and then some.
 It seems the whole community comes out to support their team, and perhaps the only place in Aliquippa where you don’t see the violence the city is famous for is here in these stadiums, during the games.

 Quip is a very tough town to grow up in, but the people here are tougher.
 The only question left is, who will be the next NFL star from Aliquippa, PA?